-Universities Canada may disclose personal information about an individual to the following for the purposes set out in Section 2:
+Universities Canada may disclose personal information about an individual to the following:

 Universities Canada will protect personal information with security safeguards appropriate to the sensitivity of the information.

-7.3 In the event of a suspected security breach, Universities Canada’s staff will immediately undertake an investigation to assess the severity of the breach, including an assessment of which information may have been compromised.
-Should a security breach be confirmed, Universities Canada will notify all potentially affected users and the Privacy Commissioner of Canada within 72 hours of discovering the breach.
+In the event of a suspected security breach, Universities Canada’s staff will immediately undertake an investigation to assess the severity of the breach, including an assessment of which information may have been compromised.
+Should a security breach be confirmed, Universities Canada will ensure prompt response and appropriate notification to all potentially affected Users, the Sponsors of those programs and the Privacy Commissioner of Canada as soon as feasibly possible.
+Where applicable laws, such as the General Data Protection Regulation (GDPR), contain addition requirements (e.g. notification within 72 hours), Universities Canada shall ensure compliance with those laws.
 Universities Canada will then review the incident and ensure appropriate action is taken to prevent future breaches.

-8.1 Universities Canada will be open about its policies and procedures with respect to the management of personal information.
+Universities Canada will make readily available information about its policies and procedures with respect to the management of personal information.
 Individuals will be able to acquire information about our policies and procedures at minimal or no cost and without unreasonable effort.
 This information will be made available in a form that is generally understandable.

 Privacy Commissioner of Canada